Terre Haute, Indiana

-One day in July of my first year in grad school in Bloomington, Joseph called: "You up for a road trip this Saturday?"
+One day the July after my first year in grad school at Indiana University, my friend Joseph called: "You up for a road trip this Saturday?"

 "I gotta go to Terre Haute to pick up some stuff, then drop it off at my parents' house in Broad Ripple [a suburb of Indianapolis]."